George Pell: Victoria Police investigations

-In March 2013, Victoria Police launched Operation Tethering to investigate whether Pell had committed unreported crimes.
-On 20 February 2016, the Herald Sun newspaper reported that Pell had been under investigation for the past year by detectives from the Victoria Police SANO Taskforce over sexual abuse allegations involving between five and ten boys that occurred between 1978 and 2001 when he was a priest in Ballarat and when he was archbishop of Melbourne.
+In March 2013, Victoria Police launched Operation Tethering to investigate whether Pell had committed an unreported crimes: without having received any complaints they advertised in newspapers for complainants finally succeeding in 2014.

+On 20 February 2016, the Herald Sun newspaper reported that Pell had been under investigation for the past year by detectives from the Victoria Police SANO Taskforce over sexual abuse allegations involving between five and ten boys that occurred between 1978 and 2001 when he was a priest in Ballarat and when he was Archbishop of Melbourne.
 His office issued a statement denying the allegations, and asked for an inquiry into the leaking of information by Victoria Police officers.
 Victoria Police remained silent on whether Pell was being investigated.
-The SANO Taskforce was established in 2012 to investigate allegations arising from the Victorian Government Inquiry into the Handling of Child Abuse by Religious and Other Organisations and the subsequent Royal Commission into Institutional Responses to Child Sexual Abuse.
+The SANO Taskforce was established in 2012 to investigate allegations arising from the Victorian Government's Inquiry into the Handling of Child Abuse by Religious and Other Organisations and the subsequent Royal Commission into Institutional Responses to Child Sexual Abuse.

 On 28 July 2016, the Chief Commissioner of Victoria Police, Graham Ashton, confirmed that there was an investigation into alleged child sexual abuse by Pell, and stated he was awaiting advice from the Director of Public Prosecutions (DPP).
 On 17 August 2016, Victoria Police said a response had been received from the DPP, but would not disclose the DPP's recommendations.

 In October 2016, three Victoria Police officers from the SANO Task Force flew to Rome to interview Pell, who participated voluntarily, regarding allegations of sexual assault.
 In February 2017, Victoria Police advised that the brief of evidence against Pell had been returned to the Office of Public Prosecutions.
-That Office subsequently provided advice to Victoria Police in May 2017.
+That office subsequently provided advice to Victoria Police in May 2017.

 Trial, conviction and acquittal

+The sequence of legal proceedings was: